-Admissions 101: Letters of Recommendation for Your MBA Program
+Admissions 101: Letters of Recommendation for Graduate School

-Great MBA Letters of Recommendation: The Who, What, When, Where, Why, and How
+Great Grad School Recommendation Letters: The Who, What, When, Where, Why, and How

 When you're applying for a new job, you know that at some point in the process, you'll have to supply your potential new employer with a list of references they can contact to determine if you are as good a worker as your work experience indicates.